Blog Hero

 Speak with Your Eye Doctor

-Discuss any questions around astigmatism with your eye doctor and whether you make a good candidate.
+Astigmatism is not only treated with prescription eyeglasses and contacts.
+LASIK is another option and a popular way to fix visual problems from astigmatism and other refractive errors.
+Discuss any questions about astigmatism with your eye doctor and whether you make a good candidate.
 Let Carolina Eyecare Physicians offer you the highest caliber of care with your sight in mind.

 Written by useye